-DMARC records are a concoction of various mechanisms or DMARC tags that communicate specific instructions to email receiving servers during mail transfer.
+DMARC records are a concoction of various mechanisms or DMARC tags that communicate specific instructions to email-receiving servers during mail transfer.
 Each of these DMARC tags contains a value that is defined by the domain owner.
-Today we are going to discuss what are DMARC tags and what each of them stand for.
+Today we are going to discuss what are DMARC tags and what each of them stands for.

 Here are all the available DMARC tags that a domain owner can specify in their DMARC record:

 What it means: The v tag represents the DMARC protocol version and always has the value v=DMARC1.
 It is a mandatory DMARC tag.

 2. DMARC Tag Type: pct

 What it means: This tag represents the percentage of emails to which the policy mode is applicable.
 Read more about the DMARC pct tag.
 It’s an optional tag with a default value of 100.